WHY SEE A CHIROPRACTOR?

 Atlas orthogonal is extremely safe due to the gentle, non-manipulative nature of atlas adjustments.

 The atlas orthogonal precision adjusting instrument uses principles of percussion force to push your atlas gently back into alignment.
 During an adjustment, you will lie on your side and the doctor will place the tip of the instrument just under your earlobe.
 You will hear a clicking sound and your adjustment is complete.
 These adjustments are completely pain-free.

 ARE YOU GOING TO CRACK AND POP MY NECK AND BACK?

 No. Atlas orthogonal adjustments are completely non-manipulative and involve no popping or cracking of the neck or back.

 WHAT IS SPINAL DECOMPRESSION?

-Spinal Decompression Therapy involves stretching the spine, using a traction table or similar motorized device, with the goal of relieving back pain, leg pain, cervical (neck) pain and/or arm pain.
-This procedure is called nonsurgical decompression therapy (as opposed to surgical spinal decompression, such as laminectomy and microdiscectomy).
+Spinal Decompression Therapy involves stretching the spine, using a traction table, with the goal of relieving back pain, leg pain, cervical (neck) pain and/or arm pain.
+This procedure is sometimes called non-surgical decompression therapy (as opposed to surgical spinal decompression, such as laminectomy and microdiscectomy).

 Functional Medicine is a science-based, personalized healthcare approach that assesses for and treats underlying causes of illness through individually tailored therapies to restore health and improve function.
-Functional Medicine involves “lifestyle medicine,” in which the patient takes an active role in improving their health by using food as medicine, and by using proven stress reduction techniques.
+It looks at the body as a whole, a singular integrated system, rather than a collection of organs and system that should be divided into specialties.
+Functional Medicine also involves “lifestyle medicine,” in which the patient takes an active role in improving their health by using food as medicine, and by using proven stress reduction techniques.